Connect to share and comment

 After over a month in captivity, Foley's journey takes a surreal turn.

-GlobalPost correspondent James Foley spent 44 days in captivity inside Muammar Gaddafi's Libya.
-This is the fifth chapter of his story.
+In 2011, Foley spent 44 days in captivity inside Muammar Gaddafi's Libya.
+This is the fifth and final chapter of that story.
 For the full series, click here.

 I was taken out of the paddy wagon and led into some kind of compound.
 They sat me down in a soft chair.
 I could feel that it was a luxurious place.
 I thought I might see an ambassador or some other sort of official.
 It was the only thing that made sense.